ait-aecid/LLM-log-parsing/README.md

 # LLMs_for_log_parsing
-This is the replication repository for the paper **[SoK: LLM-based Log Parsing](https://arxiv.org/abs/2504.04877)** (arXiv).
-For this systemization of knowledge (SoK), 30 papers, concerning LLM-based log parsing, were reviewed.
-The extracted features of each work can be found in the excel sheet [categories.xlsx](./documentation/categories.xlsx).
-The general process of LLM-based log parsing, derived from the reviewed papers, can be depicted as follows:
+This is the replication repository for **https://arxiv.org/abs/2504.04877** (arXiv).
+29 papers concerning LLM-based log parsing were reviewed, seven of them were used for the benchmark.
+The systematic overview can be found in the excel sheet [categories_clean.xlsx](./documentation/categories.xlsx).

 <img src="./documentation/LLM-based log parsing.png" width="700">